One reason to take FCPA enforcement agency rhetoric with a grain of salt is because it is warranted.

 - “I always have said that actions against individuals have the largest deterrent impact.
 Individual accountability is a powerful deterrent because people pay attention and alter their conduct when they personally face potential punishment.
 And so in the FCPA arena as well as all other areas of our enforcement efforts, we are very focused on attempting to bring cases against individuals. […] [I]ndividual accountability is critical to FCPA enforcement — and imposing personal consequences on bad actors, including through bars and monetary sanctions, will continue to be a high priority for us.”

-The last individual FCPA enforcement action by the SEC occurred in October 2020 (a gap that is now approximately 2.5 years).
+The last individual FCPA enforcement action by the SEC occurred on October 14, 2020.

-Since October 2020 there have been 13 corporate SEC FCPA enforcement actions and none of them have involved related actions against individuals.
+Since October 2020 there have been 20 corporate SEC FCPA enforcement actions and none of them have involved related FCPA actions against individuals.